Click here for our Automated Storage & Retrieval System Brochure

 System throughput rates are dependant on crane speed, storage rack size, load size and weight and other factors however, travel speeds of up to 1,200 ft/min and 200 cycles per hour are possible for some smaller loads.
 Rack heights up to 60 feet high are attainable and the systems can also be designed to operate in freezer rooms to -22° Fahrenheit and handle loads up to 2,750 lbs.

 Most cranes run on rails installed at floor level, however Integrated Systems Design has developed a crane system that can run directly on the building floor if it's level enough.
-This not only reduces the cost of the AS/RS system but also allows an operator on a man-up lift truck to access the stored product in case the automatic crane can't function, such as during a power outage.
+This not only reduces the cost of the AS/RS system but also allows an operator on a man-up lift truck to access the stored product in case the automatic crane is out of service, such as during maintenance periods.
 This type of system offers distinct advantages for "just-in-time" operations.

 Vertical Lift Module (VLM) Storage & Retrieval Systems